coditive-com/firestarter-theme/README.md

 ### Hooks

 Coditive theme a custom way for firing the WordPress hooks in the controllers.
-You can use `@action`, `@filter` and `@shortcode` for initializing hooks in specific class.
+You can use `@action`, `@filter` and `@shortcode` in the comment block for initializing hooks in specific class.

 ```php
 class Example {